MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

 Use industry-standard high-availability patterns for workloads, for example a design that provides active/passive synchronous or asynchronous data replication ([_such as SQL Server Always On_](/sql/database-engine/availability-groups/windows/overview-of-always-on-availability-groups-sql-server)).
 Another example is an external network load balancing (NLB) technology that can route user requests across the multiple workload instances that run on Azure Stack HCI clusters that you deploy in separate physical locations.
 Consider using a partner external NLB device.
 Or evaluate the [load balancing options](/azure/architecture/guide/technology-choices/load-balancing-overview) that support traffic routing for hybrid and on-premises services, such as an Azure Application Gateway instance that uses Azure ExpressRoute or a VPN tunnel to connect to an on-premises service.

-> Refer to Well-Architected Framework: [RE:05 - Recommendations for designing for redundancy](/azure/well-architected/reliability/redundancy).
+> For additional information see [RE:05 - Recommendations for designing for redundancy](/azure/well-architected/reliability/redundancy).

 ### Security